priyankapanda78/Project_Luther/README.md

 # Project_Luther
-To predict the sale prices of Used Cars.
+To predict the sale prices of Used Cars by Linear Regression.

 Data Source: Used Cars dataset collected for Bay Area.
 Total 2400 records.